Sudhee-bsp/SuperHero-app/README.md

 yarn dev
 ```

-- Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+- Open [http://localhost:3000](http://localhost:3000) with your browser to see the app running.

 - You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.